Sidsky123/Sensor-App/README.md

 when the user is walking or in vehicle show his/her continuous movement on the map.

 Our solution does all of the above listed tasks, and was successfully accepted.

+HOW TO RUN: If you want to try the solution for yourself, you can clone this git repo in Android Studio and you should be able to run once gradle sync is completed